quill-lang/quill-v1/README.md

 ### Reproducibility

-Builds in Quill are [reproducible](https://reproducible-builds.org/).
-We aim to increase the determinism of Quill builds as much as possible, but since we rely on non-deterministic technologies such as the Zig compiler, we can't guarantee binary determinism.
-However, MIR (an intermediate representation of Quill source code) determinism is guaranteed.
+Builds in Quill are [reproducible](https://reproducible-builds.org/) at the binary level for release builds on non-Windows platforms.
+MIR (an intermediate representation of Quill source code) determinism is guaranteed for all platforms and build types.